Itamichan/CG_photography/README.md

 * `#898989` - grey
 * `#6a6a6a` - dark grey

-The stand out color for this web page is dark pink which is associated with romance, love, feminine qualities and friendship.
+The stand out color for this web page is dark pink which according to [Color Psychology](https://www.colorpsychology.org/pink/) is associated with romance, love, femininity and tenderness.

 Considering that this color is very strong and easily attract attention I decided to not use any other bright colors.
 Therefore, the other used colors are the classic white and black.